 This residency is a 12-month ASHP-accredited postgraduate program that builds upon the experiences in a PGY-1 residency with a focus in infectious diseases.
 The PGY2 Infectious Diseases residency at UMMC was developed in 1991 under the leadership of Dr. John Cleary, and we have a long history of successful residents.

-The resident will maintain an active practice in the Department of Medicine, Division of Infectious Diseases.
+The resident will maintain an active practice in the Division of Infectious Diseases, Department of Antimicrobial Stewardship, and Department of Pharmacy.
 Patient care services will be provided for both inpatient and outpatient clients to ensure continuity of care.

 Primary practice sites include: